inflearn logo

 • You can check the conditions of the Kubernetes infrastructure through code.

-• You can actually implement a Kubernetes cluster through kubeadm.
+• You can actually implement a Kubernetes cluster using kubeadm.

-• You can learn about the uses of useful kubectl options (describe, logs).
+• You can learn the purposes of useful kubectl options (describe, logs).

-• You can deploy and expose objects like Pods and Deployments through code.
+• You can deploy and expose objects such as Pods and Deployments as code.

-• You can find out the elements associated with Kubernetes services.
+• You can learn about the elements associated with Kubernetes services.

-• I can learn about the various uses of Kubernetes volumes.
+• You can learn various ways to use Kubernetes volumes.

 • You can learn how to configure and manage Kubernetes nodes.